Dragonkeeper: Plot introduction

 In the far western mountains of the Han Empire in ancient China, a young slave girl is used, abused and neglected by the cruel Master Lan, whose job is to care for the two aged imperial dragons, Long Danzi and Lu Yu.
 Nameless and alone, the slave girl is without hope and her only friend is her pet rat, Hua.
 After Lu Yu suddenly dies, the slave girl feels guilty and responsible.

 When the girl discovers that the Emperor intends to sell the one remaining dragon, Danzi, to a dragon hunter to be butchered, she and the dragon escape from Huangling together.
 Long Danzi tells the girl her true name, Ping, and asks her to accompany him to the ocean.
 She must protect a mysterious stone that is vital to the dragon's legacy.
 Along the way, they meet Wang Cao, a herbalist previously acquainted with Danzi.
 The dragon hunter, Diao, catches up with them in a rural village, and though they manage to escape, Diao seizes the stone.

 Danzi and Ping travel via the Yellow River to Wucheng, a town of sorcerers, to recover the stone.
 They find the stone in the possession of a necromancer and reacquire it.
 Danzi teaches Ping how to use qi (psychic energy) and explains to Ping that she is the hereditary Dragon Keeper.
-However, before she can respond, their boat collides with an imperial yacht, and Ping and Danzi are taken into custody at the Emperor's hunting lodge.
+Before she can respond, however, their boat collides with an imperial yacht, and Ping and Danzi are taken into custody at the Emperor's hunting lodge.
 The Emperor, Liu Che, befriends Ping.
 Liu Che invites a group of lore masters to the lodge.
 Wang Cao is one of them.
 He drugs Ping, convinces Danzi that he is the true Dragon Keeper, and escapes with him and the dragon stone.

 Seeing Ping heartbroken, Liu Che invites her to climb Tai Shang Mountain with him.
 At the peak, Ping realizes that Wang Cao and Danzi are also on Tai Shang, with Diao attacking them.
 Diao kills Wang Cao, but Ping and Hua arrive.
 Ping uses qi to defeat Diao, though Hua is mortally wounded.
 Danzi reconciles with Ping, and the two fly the final leg of their journey to the coast.
-However, Ping drops the dragon stone while in flight, and it cracks on impact with the ground.
+Ping, however, drops the dragon stone while in flight, and it cracks on impact with the ground.
 It releases a baby dragon, and Ping realizes that the dragon stone was Lu Yu's last egg.
 Leaving his son in Ping's care, Danzi bids Ping farewell and flies across the ocean to the Isle Of The Blest, where he and Hua can be healed.